Here is why you should take up sporting clays.

 How it makes you better at hunting

 One of the main reasons sporting clays was developed in the first place was as a kind of real-world practice for bird hunting scenarios.
 Without knowing where the clay pigeons are going to be coming from, the shooter is faced to make split second decisions on the multiple target presentations they'll face.
 Game birds are unpredictable and don't always fly away at a perfect angle for the hunter.
+The different shooting stations help to simulate those conditions.
+So, the next time you sight down a quail or pheasant, you have a better chance of hitting it.

 Remember those low clay throws we mentioned earlier?
 Some people use those as practice for rabbit hunting.